Skip to content

 Hear from a diverse lineup of 14 distinguished speakers from Australia, Canada, Pakistan, India, the UK, US and South Africa

-Receive an exclusive Pre-Masterclass Program Guide and Interactive Workbook to support preparation, reflection, and note-taking.
+Receive an exclusive Pre-Masterclass Program Guide to support preparation, reflection, and note-taking.

 Be awarded a Certificate of Participation, acknowledging your engagement in advancing gender equality and the Women, Peace and Security agenda.

-Contribute meaningfully to global impact through support for our designated donation beneficiaries: the Amuka Foundation (Kenya) and HopeBox (Vietnam)—two organisations empowering women (and girls) who are affected by discrimination and gender-based violence to access education and meaningful work.
+Contribute meaningfully to global impact through support for our designated donation beneficiary: the Amuka Foundation (Kenya), an organisation empowering women and girls to access education and meaningful work.

 Receive the Post-Masterclass Report by email, summarising key insights, group outputs, and the co-created Masterclass commitments, for future use in advocacy, training, and policy development.